xiaoqian-jiang/My_publications/README.md

 ## Welcome to my repository for academic publications.
-This repository serves as a centralized collection of the PDF versions of my research papers.
+This repository serves as a centralized collection of the PDF versions of my main research papers.
 Feel free to explore and download the files for reference or academic purposes.